Really

 So in that sense, and primarily as a joke, she does define herself as bisexual.
 She is, however, only seen having relations with women.

-So, that would be bi erasure then Guardian?
+would be bi erasure then Guardian?